Deutsche Post of the GDR: Reunification

 With the reunification of Germany on 3 October 1990, the DP became part of the Deutsche Bundespost, which in turn later became the privatized Deutsche Post AG on 1 January 1995.
 As part of the reunification process, the DP's stamps became valid also for the FRG and West Berlin, beginning on 2 July 1990, and vice versa, until their eventual expiration.

 The dates regarding the expiration of the validity of GDR stamps were established as follows: for stamps Mi #1004-#3343, they were invalid as of 1 October 1990, while for Mi #3344-#3365, they were invalid as of 12 December 1991.

-Organization
+Organisation

 The agency was divided into directorates (Direktionen), which in turn were subdivided into offices (Ämter).
 Further, the DP operated the production facilities for construction of telecommunications, technical services for radio and television, as well as related institutes for research, education, and learning.

 The DP had its own flag – the German national flag, with the post horn in the centre.
 The colour for postal services was the traditional yellow, while telecommunications was grey, and radio and television technical services was dark blue.
 The postal uniforms were modified several times, and generally worn only in the postal service, while in the other services uniforms were usually displayed only for special events.